Adoption Policy Unit

 The Act was signed into law on the 19th July 2017 and was commenced on the 19th October 2017.

 The Department committed under the Adoption (Amendment) Act 2017 to undertaking a review and consultation in respect of the potential introduction of open or semi-open adoption in Ireland.
 This work was initiated on 18th May 2018 and will consider a range of policy and legal issues as well as stakeholder views.
-The review will be evidence-based and guided by the best interests of the child. "

 The Minister for Children and Youth Affairs announced in May 2018 that clear evidence of illegal registration had been uncovered in records from St. Patrick's Guild former adoption agency.
 Identification was possible because of a marker placed on some files specifying "adopted from birth".
 While the practice of incorrect registrations has been extremely difficult to prove in most instances owing to the deliberate failure of those involved to record any information about it, the label in SPG records has made it possible to identify possible cases and to pursue them further.